healthywalk/BLE-Serial-Terminal/README.md

 When this program is compiled using the board library esp32/Espressif Systems 3.2.1, it communicates with the BLE-Serial-Terminal without any problems.
 However, when compiled using the board library esp32/Espressif Systems 3.3.7, communication fails.

 (2) Arduino IDE NimBLE-uart Sample Program\
-A BLE-uart program is created using the library NimBLE-Arduino/h2zero.
+A BLE-uart program "NimBLE-uart-Sample" is created using the library NimBLE-Arduino/h2zero.
 Even when compiled using the board library esp32/Espressif Systems 3.3.7, it communicates with the BLE-Serial-Terminal without any problems.